Patrice Motsepe: Recognition

 Motsepe won South Africa's Best Entrepreneur Award in 2002.

 In 2004, he was voted 39th among the South African Broadcasting Corporation's Great South Africans.
 In 2008, he was reported as the 503rd-richest person in the world, according to the Forbes 2019 list of The World's Billionaires, then ranked as the 962nd-wealthiest person in the world, and the third-wealthiest South African for 2019.

+In 2017, on its 100th anniversary edition, Forbes Magazine honored Motsepe as one of the “100 Greatest Living Business Minds” in the world.

 In 2020, Motsepe was ranked as the 1,307th-wealthiest person in the world by Forbes, with a reported fortune of US$2.1 billion.

 Controversy

+Donald Trump

-In January 2020, at a World Economic Forum dinner in Davos, Patrice Motsepe publicly told US President Donald Trump that "Africa loves him".
-Faced with the indignant reactions that this statement provoked throughout the African continent, the billionaire apologised, explaining "I do not have the right to speak on behalf of anybody except myself".
+In January 2020, at a World Economic Forum dinner in Davos, Patrice Motsepe publicly told the US Former President Donald Trump that "Africa loves him."
+Faced with the indignant reactions that this statement provoked throughout the African continent, the billionaire apologised, explaining "I do not have the right to speak on behalf of anybody except myself."

+Mamelodi Sundowns

+In April 2025, the Confederation of African Football (CAF) fined Mamelodi Sundowns $100,000 following violent fan clashes during a CAF Champions League quarterfinal match against Esperance of Tunisia, held on 1 April in Pretoria.
+The club, owned by Patrice Motsepe, was found to have breached safety and security regulations.
+The disciplinary ruling, issued on 18 April 2025, emphasized that Sundowns must strictly adhere to CAF's safety protocols in future matches.
+Esperance received a larger fine of $150,000 for their role in the disorder.
+Sundowns, who advanced to the semifinals after winning 1–0 at home and drawing 0–0 in the return leg in Tunis, were one of four African teams set to participate in the 2025 FIFA Club World Cup in the United States.

 Personal life

-Motsepe is married to Dr. Precious Moloi, a physician and fashion entrepreneur.
+Motsepe is married to Precious Moloi, a physician and currently a philanthropist and businesswoman.
+In 2019, she was elected Chancellor of the University of Cape Town.
 They have three children.
 He is the brother of Tshepo Motsepe and Bridgette Radebe, and the brother-in-law of both President Cyril Ramaphosa and Minister Jeff Radebe.